Easy Summer Hanging Baskets

 The ‘Thriller’ is the centre-piece of your basket and will be an upright-growing plant that gives height.
 There’s lots of options for Thrillers including Geranium, Marguerite and Osteospermum that will flower plentifully throughout the summer.

 ‘Fillers’ -as the name suggests- are plants that will fill the middle layer, and for this you need varieties that have an ‘arching’ habit – firstly growing upwards then arching over as they grow.
-We recommend that you use plants that have been developed for use in baskets and planters because these will have excellence in colour, growth and form.
+We recommend that you use plants that have been developed for use in baskets and planters because these will have been cultivated for their excellence in colour, growth and form.
 Any reputable garden centre will offer a good range of Basket & Patio plants – with lots of help and advice too.

 Your ‘Spillers’ are, of course, your trailing plants.
 Whilst the thrillers and fillers are almost always chosen for their flowers, the spillers might also include plants with unusual foliage.
 For example, Nepeta variegata, Lysmachia, or Rhodochiton can add a complementary cream, golden or deep red backdrop to the display.

-We’ve included a few suggestions below, most of which will be available in a great selection of colours and often in a choice of growing habit.
+We’ve included a few suggestions below, most of which will be available in a wide selection of colours and often in a choice of growing habit.
 Fuchsia is perhaps the best example of how much choice there can be as you can choose from upright, semi-upright and trailing varieties meaning that you can have them in any – or all!- of the positions in your basket or planter.

 Step 4 : Looking after your hanging basket

 Sadly, this is often where things go wrong, and the problem is usually underestimating the amount of water a hanging basket requires.
 Provided you have good drainage in your basket, it is virtually impossible to over-water a hanging basket during the summer months.
 And whilst we all understand that the basket will dry out more on a warm day, wind has the potential to be even more drying – just think how quickly the washing dries on a breezy day!
-We suggest that hanging baskets are watered at least once a day, and on a particularly drying day you may need to water a second time.
+We suggest that hanging baskets are watered at least once a day, and on a particularly drying day you may need to water more often.

 A good compost will incorporate slow-release fertiliser that will provide feeding over a few weeks.
 However, you have a lot of plants in a small space and it’s likely that you’ll need additional feed as the plants grow.
 Our hanging baskets at Merryhatton generally get a liquid feed included in our watering once or twice a week.